 The purpose of the internship is to provide the Culinary Arts students with an opportunity to work in an industry kitchen.
 The hands-on experience gives each student a greater insight into the day-to-day operation, the stress of real timelines, the importance of being punctual and a better idea of their future career."

-Watch this video and see Humber and the Faculty of Business host the Women Entering Non-Traditional Trades Conference.
+Watch the video and see Humber and the Faculty of Business host the Women Entering Non-Traditional Trades Conference.

 Watch the video to find out more about the Faculty of Business' learning garden containing local and sustainable foods.